Capturing the wild inspiration

 We recommend you to write your thoughts down regularly because it increases your creativeness level significantly.
 It embraces a practice of observation and reflection—which are two very important qualities for any writer.
 A notebook can be whittled down in time.
 Your notes represent a record of your mind and, by returning to them, you give yourself the opportunity to see both your thoughts in development and find relationships that were not as clear at a previous point in time.
 It also tends to provoke deeper and more resilient development of the story.
 Whatever the case maybe, writing down your ideas helps to declutter the mind by allowing your brain to have some mental real estate back, instead of having ideas and plot points looping and building in your mind.
 This clarity can increase focus and productivity, as your brain is not overloaded with trying to remember details.

-It’s an emotional outlet
+An emotional outlet

 For many writers, a notebook is more than a tool for capturing ideas: it’s a personal and emotional outlet.
 It is a place to vent frustrations, fears and broaden dreams — all of which are essential to the process of creativity.
 Your notes serve as a physical log of your development as you write your book.
 It’s more than just a collection of musings, it’s a log of your artistic journey, including every joyous peak and despairing valley.
 Once your book is in the bag, this can be very satisfying to refer back to.